Deploy and configure Azure Firewall in a hybrid network using Azure PowerShell

 -Location $Location1 -AddressPrefix $VNetOnpremPrefix -Subnet $Onpremsub,$GWOnpremsub

-Request a public IP address to be allocated to the gateway you'll create for the virtual network.
-Notice that the AllocationMethod is Dynamic.
+Request a public IP address to be allocated to the gateway that you'll create for the virtual network.
+Notice that the AllocationMethod value is Dynamic.
 You can't specify the IP address that you want to use.
 It's dynamically allocated to your gateway.

 $gwOnprempip = New-AzPublicIpAddress -Name $GWOnprempipName -ResourceGroupName $RG1 `